Seagull (海鸥) 4B-1

 The Forbidden City

-I was in the Forbidden City in Beijing in the 1990s.
+I was in the Forbidden City in Beijing in the mid-1990s.
 There were stands that rented out cameras — twin lens reflexes.
 Sadly, I didn’t rent one and I didn’t note the brand name.
-Years later when I went back, the camera rental stands had gone.
+Years later when I returned, the camera rental stands had gone.

-I purchased this Seagull TLR recently, it reminds me of that earlier trip.
+I purchased this Seagull camera recently and it reminds me of that time.

 20th century Chinese cameras